mdn/content/files/en-us/web/accessibility/aria/attributes/aria-description/index.md

 The `aria-description` and `aria-describedby` properties have the same purpose; both provide the user with additional descriptive text for the object on which it is set.
 If descriptive text is available in the DOM, use use [`aria-describedby`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-describedby) instead.
 The `aria-description` property should only be used when providing a visible description is not the desired user experience.
 The `aria-describedby` attribute takes as it's value a list of id's of the elements that contain descriptive text about the object.
 The `aria-description` is used when there is no appropriate descriptive text that can be associated with the object by ID reference.
 If both attributes are present, the `aria-describedby` takes precendence in defining the accessible description property.

-The content of the description, whether set by `aria-description` or `aria-describedby` should be flat text.
-If the content is very long, has semantic meaning requirements, or has a navigational structure, use [`aria-details`]((/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-details) instead.
+The content of the description, whether set by `aria-description` or `aria-describedby`, should be flat text.
+If the content is very long, has semantic meaning requirements, or has a navigational structure, use [`aria-details`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-details) instead.

 ## Values